See answer

 Other Causes of Dark Circles

-Dark under-eye circles are not just an issue for people with autoimmune diseases — anyone can experience this unpleasant but usually painless skin condition.
+Dark under-eye circles aren’t linked only to autoimmune conditions like lupus — anyone can get them.
 Other common causes of dark circles include:

 • Aging